GSA/search.digitalgov.gov/_posts/2013-08-26-how-it-works.md

 Also be sure to read our [release notes](/tagged/releases) to keep up-to-date with our new features.

 Do you have other questions or comments about how our service works?
-E-mail us at <USASearch@gsa.gov>.
+E-mail us at <search@support.digitalgov.gov>.